coderefinery/manuals/online-training.md

   client and some clients do not contain "sticky notes" feedback or a button to raise hands so agree with participants on signals (e.g. typing `\hand` in the chat window seems to be standard).-
+- We demonstrate how HackMD works and use it in an ice-breaker (roll call or asking a questions).

 ### Recording of sessions